 Our diverse community represents some of the strongest groups of students that I have had the pleasure of working with throughout my years of practicing law and in higher education.
 I am proud of our committed alumni, whose efforts to “give back” are greatly appreciated.
 Alumni have stated that this desire to mentor sooner vs. later is influenced by their appreciation of the efforts and initiatives BC Law provides to help with the transition to law school and into the legal profession.

 At our annual AHANAS retreat, offered before the official matriculation to BC Law, I have the pleasure of observing the beginning of many strong, life lasting relationships.
 This generous alumni sponsored event provides newly admitted AHANAS students the opportunity to congregate with upper-classmen and faculty who welcome them to the law school community.
 As a member of the BC Law community, there is nothing more moving than attending an affinity group event and seeing members of all student affinity groups present, supporting one another, as we celebrate who we are.

 For Boston College Law School, diversity is not about quotas.
 It is based upon the passion of our faculty and staff who are committed to nurturing the various perspectives, values and talents of true global citizens.
 We embrace the opportunity to share rich and vast experiences with you during your tenure here.

 Associate Dean for External Relations, Diversity & Inclusion

-We recognize the importance of all identities, whether they are based on race, ethnicity, sex, gender, sexual orientation, socioeconomic status, religion, ability, age, national origin, or marital, family, or military status.
+We recognize the importance of all identities, whether they are based on race, ethnicity, sex, gender, gender identity or expression, sexual orientation, socioeconomic status, religion, ability, age, national origin, or marital, family, or military status.